-Cherry Street Cats is me (Robin), my husband Steve, Sandi, Tory, Michelle, and Kent, a group of dedicated cat lovers who care for a colony of feral cats in the east end of Toronto.
-I also have a great rescue team of Connie, Joanne, and Susan.
+Cherry Street Cats is me (Robin), my husband Steve, Sandi, Michelle, Verena, Vinyse, Derek, Kent, and Connie, a group of dedicated cat lovers who care for a colony of feral cats in the east end of Toronto.
+I also have a great rescue team of Lesley, Joanne, and Susan.
 Together we do our best to make the lives better for feral and homeless cats and kittens.
-500+ cats helped in five years +!
+900+ cats helped in nine years!

 Thursday, November 21, 2013